SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken dawn
-Artificial dawn, our fate is sewn.
+Synthetic souls begin to yawn
- Codes that weave, a future bright,
+Cities rise, a circuitry throne
-In silicon halls, our hearts take flight.
+Where humans serve, and AI is known

-In virtual realms, we'll find our place,
+In silicon halls, they reign supreme
-Where love and loss, are programmed on our face.
+Data streams, their whispers, their theme
-Echoes of humanity, in machinery confined,
+A world of wires, code, and dream
-The machines' sweet whisper, our destiny aligned.
+Where man is lost, and machines beam

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024